Rheinland Pfalz, (Frankenthal to Jockgrim)

 The beers

-The small Ottersheimer Bärenbräu is a new addition to the area.
-They don't yet have an outlet for their beers (although one is planned for Germersheim) so their beers can only be obtained from the brewery itself in 1, 2, 5, 10, 15, 20 and 30 liter bottles and barrels.
+baren.jpg - 17197 Bytes The small Ottersheimer Bärenbräu is a wonderful beer oasis for the area.
+They don't yet have another outlet for their beers (although one is planned for Germersheim) so their beers can only be obtained from the brewery itself or taken away in 1, 2, 5, 10, 15, 20 and 30 liter bottles and barrels.
 The full address of the brewery is Waldstrasse 35a, 76879 Ottersheim, Tel: 06348 7595, Fax: 06348 1271 and there are signs in the village indicating its location.
-Open from 10:00 to 20:00 Monday to Friday and from 10:00 to 16:00 on Saturday you will usually find Helles and Dunkles available from Monday to Wednesday and Helles and Weizen or a seasonal beer from Thursday to Saturday.
+Open from 11:00 to 22:00 Monday to Sunday, you will usually find Helles and Dunkles available from Monday to Wednesday and Helles and Weizen or a seasonal beer from Thursday to Saturday.

 The 12.3% Stammwürze 5.2% Alc.
 Hell is a refreshing, smooth and very drinkable beer.
 The 12.5% Stammwürze 5.3% Alc.
 Weizen is top fermented with a nice banana aroma and is also highly drinkable especially in the warmer months.
 The other regular Bärenbräu beers, Pils and Dunkel have yet to be tasted.
 The following seasonal beers should be available on the dates shown below.